Geen fotobeschrijving beschikbaar.

 Categorie:SF-snufjes }, Robotics and A.I.
 Artificiel Intelligence ( E, F en NL )

-Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.World’s First 3D Printing Restaurant to Open in London
+Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.Impossible Physics: Meet NASA’s Design for a Warp Drive Ship

 IN BRIEF